isapir/lucee-docker/README.md

 ### Push

-Once you've built the image you can push it to your Docker Hub account (or other repository that you might use) with the command `docker push <tag-name>`, e.g.:
+Once you've built the image you can push it to your Docker Hub account (or other repository that you might use).
+That is very useful if you want to be able to pull the image from any host machine without having to build it each time.
+The command is `docker push <tag-name>`.  , e.g.:

     docker push isapir/lucee-537